The Two Popes: Historical authenticity

 Although much of the content is based on historic events, including speeches and philosophical debates that were published, most other aspects were fictionalized: "What you always do is you speculate", McCarten said in an interview with TheWrap.
 "Hopefully that speculation is based in facts and the truth, and hopefully it's inspired", he added.

-In its coverage of the film, Time pointed out that the two popes' relationship has not been as smooth as in the fictionalized version.
+In its coverage of the film, Time contended that the two popes' relationship has not been as smooth as in the fictionalized version.
 In April 2019, Pope Benedict released a 6,000-word letter blaming the clergy sex abuse scandal on factors including the "dangerously liberal theological ideas" within the Church.
-While the letter did not criticize Francis' papacy, its content was described by The New York Times as "the most significant undercutting yet of the authority of Pope Francis".
+While the letter did not criticize Francis' papacy and concludes with: "At the end of my reflections I would like to thank Pope Francis for everything he does to show us, again and again, the light of God, which has not disappeared, even today.
+Thank you, Holy Father!", its content was described by The New York Times as "the most significant undercutting yet of the authority of Pope Francis".
 The Guardian also discussed a letter that Benedict had written, complimentary of Cardinal Joachim Meisner, who was an outspoken critic of Pope Francis, and added that a 2020 book partly authored by Benedict "was intervening to halt Pope Francis relaxing celibacy rules".

-There remains a scene in the film which has sparked some debate among Catholic publications which includes an imagined confession from Pope Benedict to Bergoglio (Francis), where he mentions Marcial Maciel before the audio fades out and the audience sees but do not hear his confession.
+In one scene, Pope Benedict confesses to Bergoglio (Francis) and mentions Marcial Maciel before the audio fades out.
+The audience sees but does not hear the rest of his confession.
 J. Peter Nixon, in the publication U.S. Catholic, decried "the film's implication that it was Benedict who allowed Father Marcial Maciel Degollado to remain leader of the Legionaries of Christ despite mounting evidence that he was a sexual predator.
 It was during the papacy of Pope John Paul II, however, that efforts to investigate Maciel were repeatedly frustrated.
 It was Benedict who ultimately removed him."

-However, publications including National Catholic Reporter and Slate Magazine have disagreed, with Slate writing: "For years, Joseph Ratzinger also refused to act against Maciel.
-As the prefect responsible for enforcing church doctrine, he chose to handle the church's sexual abuse through secrecy rather than transparency.
-For almost a quarter-century, Ratzinger failed to push for the detachment of Marcial Maciel from the position of privilege he enjoyed for so long.
-He finally did so in 2006, when, as Pope, he found the courage to remove Maciel from the priesthood and send him to Mexico to supposedly focus on a 'discreet life of penance and prayer'.
-If Maciel followed Benedict's spiritual marching orders, it certainly did not lead to atonement.
-He never admitted any wrongdoing, much less showed remorse.
-He died in 2008 without ever asking for forgiveness."
+A further, albeit minor, inaccuracy are the salient scenes in which the two namesake characters watch TV together: Pope Francis had claimed not to have watched any television broadcast since the 1990s.

-Bishop Robert Barron criticized the film for its characterization of Benedict in an article on the Word on Fire website titled "The One Pope."
+Bishop Robert Barron criticized the film for its characterization of Benedict in an article on the Word on Fire website titled "The One Pope".

+Legacy

+Following the death of Pope Francis in April 2025, the film quickly regained in popularity, with viewership on Netflix increasing 417 percent.
+A similar increase was seen for the 2024 film Conclave whose similar topic centers around the election of a new pope.
+Both movies were recommended by critics at The New York Times and San Francisco Chronicle shortly after Francis' death.
+Pryce gave his respects to the late pope.